srobo/ops-manual/about-the-charity/volunteers.md

 * Mobile Phone Number
 * Geographical Location \(i.e. City/Town\)

-Each volunteer is required to abide by the  [code of conduct ](code-of-conduct.md) and to observe  [safe guarding policy](safeguarding.md).
+Each volunteer is required to abide by the  [code of conduct ](code-of-conduct.md) and to observe the  [safe guarding policy](safeguarding.md).

 # Members